 Do not forget to take your lunch boxes and all the necessary gear to track the rare Mountain Gorilla, perhaps one of the most exciting wildlife experiences on earth.

-When you finally get to meet the gentle giants you are allowed a maximum of one hour with them, photos are allowed, but no flash photography, minimum 5 meters distance must be kept, avoid contact with the gorillas as you can spread diseases but also coming close may mean invading their space which the silverbacks or dominate males may not take lightly thus this could lead to charging- also avoid running away in case of charging by the gorillas.
+When you finally get to meet the gentle giants you are allowed a maximum of one hour with them.
+Photos are allowed, but no flash photography.
+A minimum 5 meters distance must be kept.
+Avoid contact with the gorillas as you can spread diseases but also coming close may mean invading their space.
+The silverbacks or dominate males may not take it lightly thus this could lead to charging.
+Also. avoid running away in case of charging by the gorillas.

 The tracking may take between 2 and 8 hours but it’s well worth the effort.
 The afternoon is spent on a village cultural walk which gives you a great opportunity to see how the people surrounding Bwindi Impenetrable Forest live.
 It also is a great way to support the local community in a direct way.

-The walk begins at your accommodation- visit the local Doctor as he performs his trade- visit the pygmies locally known as the Batwa, who originally lived in the rain forest before it was gazette in to a national park in 1991, they will show case songs, dances- different skills – fire making, hunting and storytelling-you will also visit a school run by community NGO thus by visiting the school you will be the supporting the these dis-advantaged kids.
+The walk begins at your accommodation- visit the local Doctor as he performs his trade.
+Then, visit the pygmies locally known as the Batwa, who originally lived in the rain forest before it was gazette in to a national park in 1991.
+They will show case songs, dances- different skills – fire making, hunting and storytelling.
+You will also visit a school run by community NGO thus by visiting the school you will be the supporting the these dis-advantaged kids.